DiamondLightSource/tickit/master/_sources/user/how-to/use-epics-adapter.rst.txt

 Create a Device with an EPICS Interface
 =======================================

-It is possible to make a device accessable over channel access with EPICS by using an EPICS adapter with the device.
+It is possible to make a device accessible over channel access with EPICS by using an EPICS adapter with the device.

 .. note::
     For information on EPICS, see `here. <https://epics.anl.gov/>`_

 This adapter creates and runs a python soft IOC within the simulator process.
-The PV's on this IOC can be accessed with the normal methods, eg ``caget``, ``caput`` etc.
+The PVs on this IOC can be accessed with the normal methods, eg ``caget``, ``caput`` etc.

 If you have multiple devices in your simulation that require an epics adapter this is possible, a large singleton IOC is created as a composite IOC of all the